Gall bladder cancer

-The gall bladder is a small pouch that stores and concentrates bile.
-Bile is a fluid that helps us to digest food.
+The gall bladder is a small pouch that stores bile.
+Bile is a fluid that helps us digest food.
 Its main function is to break down fats in food.
 Bile is made by the liver and stored in the gall bladder.
 The gall bladder is connected to the small intestine and the liver by the bile ducts.

-The gall bladder and the bile ducts are known as the biliary system.
+The gall bladder and the bile ducts together are known as the biliary system.
 We have separate information about cancer of the bile duct.

 These are non-cancerous (benign) tumours of the gall bladder that increase the risk of developing gall bladder cancer.

-Gall bladder cancer is slightly more common in people who are born with (congenital) abnormalities of the bile ducts.
+Gall bladder cancer is slightly more common in people who are born with congenital abnormalities of the bile ducts.

 Some evidence suggests that people who smoke cigarettes are more likely to develop gall bladder cancer.

-Most tumours are only discovered at an advanced stage.
-They can cause a variety of symptoms including sickness, high temperatures, weight loss and pain in the tummy (abdomen).
+Most gall bladder cancers are only found at an advanced stage.
+They can cause a variety of symptoms, including:

-These symptoms may be caused by other problems such as gallstones or an infection of the gall bladder, but it's important to get them checked by your doctor.
+These symptoms may be caused by other problems, such as gallstones or an infection of the gall bladder.
+But it's important to get them checked by your doctor.

 You will be asked not to eat or drink for at least four hours before the scan.